JB395/Bits-to-Target-and-Difficulty/README.md

 ### getnewaddress ( "account" "address_type" )

-Get a new receiving address, with types “legacy”, “p2sh-segwit” or “bech32”
+Get a new receiving address, with types “legacy”, “p2sh-segwit” or “bech32”.
+Qtum Mainnet legacy addresses start with a “Q”, and SegWit addresses will start with an "M" for p2sh-segwit and "qc1" for bech32.
+Qtum Testnet legacy addresses start with a “q”, and SegWit addresses will start with an "m" for p2sh-segwit and "tq1" for bech32.
+Here we get a new Mainnet SegWit bech32 address:

 ```
 getnewaddress "" "bech32"

 qc1q52g2c283225pfdm2wqdsk45aufm4urtcdp9d5
 ```

-Qtum legacy addresses start with a “Q”, and SegWit addresses will start with a "M" for p2sh-segwit and "qc1" for bech32.

 ### getpeerinfo